 Do not click on suspicious links or open unexpected file attachments that you may receive in messages.

 Hackers use Phishing to gain access to your personal and account information, by pretending to be someone you know and trust.
-Members of the university community can visit All about Phishing to learn more, and to see examples of recent phishing messages (please log on with your Cardinal Credentials when prompted).
+Members of the university community can visit All about Phishing to learn more (please log on with your Cardinal Credentials when prompted).

 Visit only web sites of organizations and companies that you know and trust.
 Most spyware comes from visiting sites that contain malware.